-In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU 2016-02, Leases (Topic 842), which sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e. lessees and lessors).
+In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU 2016-02"), Leases (Topic 842), which sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract (i.e. lessees and lessors).
 The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
 This classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease, respectively.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of their classification.

 Leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases today.
 The new standard requires lessors to account for leases using an approach that is substantially equivalent to existing guidance for sales-type leases, direct financing leases and operating leases.
 In July 2018, the FASB issued ASU 2018-10, Codification Improvements to Topic 842, Leases, which makes narrow scope improvements to the standard for specific issues.
-In July 2018, the FASB also issued ASU 2018-11, Leases (Topic 842): Targeted Improvements, which provided an additional transition option that allows companies to continue applying the guidance under the current lease standard in the comparative periods presented in the financial statements.
-ASU 2018-11 also provides lessors with a practical expedient, in certain circumstances, to not separate non-lease components from the associated lease component, similar to the expedient provided for lessees.
+In July 2018, the FASB also issued ASU 2018-11, Leases (Topic 842): Targeted Improvements, which provided an additional transition option that allows companies to continue applying the guidance under the current lease standard in the comparative periods presented in the consolidated financial statements.
+ASU 2018-11 also provides lessors with a practical expedient, in certain circumstances, to not separate nonlease components from the associated lease component, similar to the expedient provided for lessees.
 In December 2018, the FASB issued ASU 2018-20, Narrow-Scope Improvements for Lessors.
-This ASU provides an election for lessors to exclude sales and related taxes from consideration in the contract, requires lessors to exclude from revenue and expense lessor costs paid directly to a third party by lessees, and clarifies lessors' accounting for variable payments related to both lease and non-lease components.
+This ASU provides an election for lessors to exclude sales and related taxes from consideration in the contract, requires lessors to exclude from revenue and expense lessor costs paid directly to a third party by lessees, and clarifies lessors' accounting for variable payments related to both lease and nonlease components.

 An entity may adopt the guidance either (1) retrospectively to each prior reporting period presented in the financial statements with a cumulative-effect adjustment recognized at the beginning of the earliest comparative period presented or (2) retrospectively at the beginning of the period of adoption through a cumulative-effect adjustment.
-The Coalition expects to adopt the guidance retrospectively at the beginning of the period of adoption, July 1, 2022, through a cumulative-effect adjustment, and will not apply the new standard to comparative periods presented.
-The new standard provides a number of practical expedients.
-Upon adoption, the Coalition expects to elect all the practical expedients available.
+The new standard is effective for the Coalition beginning July 1, 2022, including interim periods within that fiscal year.